mahad-ahmed/screen-dimmer/README.md

 # screen-dimmer
-A small GTK+ app to control screen brightness in Ubuntu below what your hardware(monitor) allows.
+A small GTK app to control screen brightness in Ubuntu below what your hardware(monitor) allows.
 Basically a software filter on your display.

 </br>